 Variables That Shape Effectiveness

 Fresh berries contain more water, requiring stronger alcohol to prevent spoilage.
-Dried berries concentrate beneficial compounds, needing less steeping time.
+Dried berries concentrate health benefits of elderberry compounds, needing less steeping time.
 Consider these key differences:

 Most herbalists agree on a minimum 4-week infusion.
 Extended periods (up to 8 weeks) can enhance certain compounds.
 Test small batches to find your ideal balance between patience and practicality.